hyperledger/fabric-private-chaincode/README.md

 ## Developing with Fabric Private Chaincode

+In the [samples](samples) folder you find a few examples how to develop applications using FPC and run them on a Fabric network.
+In particular, [samples/application](samples/application) contains examples of the FPC Client SDK for Go.
+In [samples/chaincode](samples/chaincode) we give illustrate the use of the FPC Chaincode API;
+and in [samples/deployment](samples/deployment) we show how to deploy and run FPC chaincode on the Fabric-samples test network and with K8s (minikube).

+More details about FPC APIs in the [Reference Guides](#reference-guides) Section.

 ### Your first private chaincode

-Create, build and test your first private chaincode with this [tutorial](samples/chaincode/helloworld/README.md).
+Create, build and test your first private chaincode with the [Hello World Tutorial](samples/chaincode/helloworld/README.md).

 ## Reference Guides